Prime-Holding/rx_bloc/packages/rx_bloc_cli/mason_templates/bricks/rx_bloc_base/__brick__/README.md

 To use its benefits you should define a data model in `lib/base/models/`, using [json_annotation][json_annotation_lnk] and [json_serializable][json_serializable_lnk].
 Define your remote data source in folder `lib/base/data_sources/remote/` with methods and real Url, using [retrofit][retrofit_lnk].
 In your dependencies class (in this case `lib/feature_counter/di/counter_dependencies.dart` ) specify which data source you are going to use in every repository.

-In our project in directory `bin/server/` we have implemented local Rest API using [shelf][shelf_lnk].
-To test the project you have to run it first.
-In your root folder run `bin/start_server.sh`.
-If you are running in your emulator and can not connect to the server, check this [solution][solution_lnk].

 <div id="designSystem"/>

 ### Design system